 - If you are using drums, shakers or tambourines, you can play along in time with the song.

-- If you are using instruments with notes, like chime bars, bells or iPads, try using the notes F, G, A, Bb, C, D and E (if you don’t have all of these, just use what you have).
+- If you are using instruments with notes, like chime bars or bells try using the notes F, G, A, Bb, C, D and E (if you don’t have all of these, just use what you have).

 - If you are using an iPad app like ThumbJam or GarageBand, set them to the key of F major (you can click on the links to ThumbJam and GarageBand for instructions for how to do this).